On monads of exact reflective localizations of Abelian categories: Introduction

 \section{Introduction}

-\textsc{Abel}ian categories became, since their introduction in \textsc{Grothendieck}'s T\^ohoku paper \cite{Tohoku}, a central notion in homological algebra.
-The notion of a computable \textsc{Abel}ian category, i.e., an \textsc{Abel}ian category in which all existential quantifiers occurring in the defining axioms can be turned into algorithms, was therefore naturally motivated by our attempt to establish an algorithmic context for constructive homological algebra (cf.~\cite[Chap.~2]{BL}).
-Along these lines we treated in loc.\ cit.\ the \textsc{Abel}ian categories of finitely presented modules over so-called computable rings and their localization at certain maximal ideals.
+\nameft{Abel}ian categories were introduced in \nameft{Grothendieck}'s T\^ohoku paper \cite{Tohoku}, and since then became a central notion in homological algebra.
+In our attempt to establish a constructive setup for homological algebra we introduced in \cite[Chap.~2]{BL} the notion of a computable \nameft{Abel}ian category, i.e., an \nameft{Abel}ian category in which all existential quantifiers occurring in the defining axioms can be turned into algorithms.
+Along these lines we treated in loc.~cit.\ the \nameft{Abel}ian categories of finitely presented modules over so-called computable rings and their localization at certain maximal ideals.

-Our next goal is to treat the \textsc{Abel}ian category $\Coh(X)$ of coherent sheaves on a projective scheme $X$ along the same lines.
-This category is, by \textsc{Serre}'s seminal paper \cite{FAC}, equivalent to a quotient category of graded modules.